sPyOpenSource/jcore/README.md

     0-16G       RAM identity mapped   (0x0000000400000000)
 ```

-All infomration is passed at linker defined addresses.
+All information is passed at linker defined addresses.
 No API required at all, therefore the BOOTBOOT Protocol is
 totally architecture and ABI agnostic.
 Level 1 expects these symbols at pre-defined addresses you see above, level 2
 loaders parse the symbol table in executable to get the actual addresses.